aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 The story of bucket aggregations won't be complete without speaking about histograms.
 Histograms aggregate date based on provided interval.
 And since we have a `date` property, we'll build a date histogram.

-The format of the histogram aggregation is similar to what we've seen so far, so we can create a new method almost identical to previous ones:
+The format of the histogram aggregation is similar to what we saw so far, so we can create a new method almost identical to previous ones:

 .. code-block:: javascript